gxm/soccer-visuals/README.md

 It is hosted at [soccer.moulliet.com](http://soccer.moulliet.com/)

-The system downloads all of the data files at midnight Pacific time and then restarts.
+The system downloads all of the data files at midnight Pacific time and then restarts the service.
 This is run via cron:

 ```
-@daily /home/moulliet/soccer/scripts/soccer.sh download
+@daily ~/soccer-visuals/soccer.sh download
 ```

 Deployment is done via the deploy.sh script.